Do you believe in Fairy Tales? Visit these 9 Castles in Luxembourg

 - Explore the Duch vum Séi: This is an old cloth factory that is still used by the nature park Upper-Sûre and a museum with an extensive collection of old textiles.

-- Swimming and canoe at the lake Upper-Sûre, Hiking in the woods offering beautiful views on the castle.
+- Swimming and canoeing at the lake Upper-Sûre, Hiking in the woods offering beautiful views of the castle.

 - Eat at Restaurant au Vieux Château: Enjoy French cuisine on a beautiful garden terrace right near this castle.